khilscher/ISAT2019/index.md

 3. A **Level 400** IoT Edge module development challenge.
  The challenge will involve writing a custom module from scratch in Python or C# to ingest IoT data from a live endpoint.
     * There is no instructor.
-No details instructions, similar to real life.
+No detailed instructions.
     * You will be provided the challenge details on the day of.
     * You will have three (3) hours to complete the challenge.
     * The first to complete the challenge will receive the inaugural (and coveted) CDS IoT Dev Champ trophy